Publish the documentation on GitHub Pages

 env:

 FORCE_JAVASCRIPT_ACTIONS_TO_NODE24: 'true'It also uses actions/checkout@v6 and actions/configure-pages@v6 to avoid the Node.js 20 deprecation warning.
+The workflow keeps the documentation build separate from the npm publication gate: GitHub Pages publishes only docs/.vitepress/dist.

 Local test